SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/twitch-modify-channel-info.md

   - commands/293
 ---

-Updates a channel's information, such as title, language, tags.
+Updates a channel's information, such as category, title, language, and tags.
 Leave a box blank to not update that information.
 Requires at least 1 field to update.

+If **Channel** is empty, SAMMI uses the default Twitch account.

 | Box Name | Type | Description |
 |-------|--------|--------